Are you ready to learn the best way to consolidate credit card debt?

 If you can’t afford to stay current on credit card payments, here’s what will happen:

 The credit card company does not end up losing money if you stop paying your credit card payments.
 Why is that?
-On top of getting reinbursed through tax benefits, the credit card company will then sell your account to a debt collection company and achieve more profit.
-Your account will get sold for pennies on the dollar, but that’s 100% pure profit for the credit card company because remember they’ve already been reinbursed by the tax write-off.
-Since they are selling your account for such a cheap price they fail to put proper care and transparency into the sale.
-Documentation goes missing, information turns inaccurate and unjustified fees get tacked on to your balance from the debt collection company.
+On top of getting reimbursed through tax benefits, the credit card company will then sell your account to a debt collection company and achieve more profit.
+Your account will get sold for pennies on the dollar, which is pure profit for the credit card company.
+Since the original creditors are selling credit card accounts for such a low price, they fail to put proper care and transparency into the sale.
+Documentation goes missing; information turns inaccurate and unjustified fees get tacked on to your balance from the debt collection company.

 If you settle the debt for 50% of the balance, you can save 50% and avoid all interest.
 However, the late marks and collection account remains on your credit report.
-If you use the federal laws and put together a dispute package that’s 30+ pages deep, where you’re requesting proof of everything that the law requires a debt collector to hold onto, they almost never can prove the debt to be valid.
-It would take them half a day to put together the proof that the debt is valid, if they could even do it.
-The thing is, the debt collection company knows at this point, documenation is missing records, information is no longer accurate and they couldn’t prove it to be valid even if they tried.
-The debt collector’s best move at this point is to just agree to stop collection on the debt and agree to request for each credit bureau to remove it from your credit report.
+If you used the federal laws and put together a dispute package that’s 30+ pages deep, where you’re requesting proof of everything that the law requires a debt collector to hold onto, they rarely can prove the debt to be valid.
+It would take them half a day to put together the proof that the debt is correct if they could even do it.
+The thing is, the debt collection company knows at this point, documentation is missing records, information is no longer accurate, and they couldn’t prove it to be valid even if they tried.
+The debt collector’s best move at this point is to agree to stop collection on the debt and agree to request for each credit bureau to remove it from your credit report.

 In rare cases, the debt collection company could issue you a summons.
-However, if you get proper legal defense and fight the summons it’s very unlikely that it will hold up in court.
+However, if you get proper legal defense and fight the summons, it’s doubtful that it will hold up in court.
 There’s even a chance the entire debt could get dismissed.
 Worst case scenario, you could get the debt settled for around 60%-70% of what’s owed.